Building and installing

-This will build the default output for your Sony Xperia XA2.
+This will produce a folder with a flashing script, and the partition images for your Sony Xperia XA2.

 The device will need to be booted in its bootloader, or

-The boot image can be installed using the following command, assuming it was
+The boot images can be installed using the following command, assuming the

 If you have a system image (